NUnit Tutorial

 NUnit GroupBy Traits

-By choosing this option, test explorer categorized test methods according to different properties of TestCase.
-Below is the example of Author property group by:
+By choosing this option, Test Explorer categorized test methods according to different properties of TestCase.
+Below is an example of the author property group.

 NUnit Trait Example